Cyber-Labs/cp-roadmap/CONTRIBUTING.md

 ### Do you want to add a blog post for the website or want to create a new section in the website ?

 You would have to [send a PR using git](#Sending-a-PR-using-website-UI)

+### Do you want to use some mathematical expressions in any of the pages ?

+For displaying mathematical expressions, we use [LaTeX](https://artofproblemsolving.com/wiki/index.php/LaTeX:Symbols).
+Just write the latex expression inside `$` symbols.
+For eg. `$x = 3$`

+### Did you find a bug or want to request a feature ?

+- Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/Cyber-Labs/cp-roadmap/issues).
+- If you're unable to find an open issue addressing the problem, open a new one.
+  Be sure to include a title and clear description, as much relevant information as possible.

 ### Sending a PR using website UI